JonF678/PoultryManagement/replit.md

 - **Troubleshooting Section**: Added common issues and solutions for users
 - **Best Practices**: Included daily, weekly, and monthly farm management routines
 - **Financial Analysis**: Comprehensive guide to understanding farm profitability and decision-making
+- **CSV Export System**: Replaced JSON exports with CSV format for better spreadsheet compatibility
+- **Multiple Export Options**: Added individual exports for production data, sales data, and expense data
+- **Excel-Ready Format**: All exports optimized for analysis in Excel, Google Sheets, and other spreadsheet applications

 ### July 11, 2025 - Replit Migration and Ghanaian Localization
 - **Currency Localization**: Changed all currency displays from USD to Ghanaian Cedis (₵)